 Bin composting improves the aesthetics of mortality composting.
-As described previously, the primary stage lasts 3 months before moving to a second bin or to a windrow for the secondary stage.
+As described previously, the primary stage lasts 4 to 6 weeks before moving to a second bin or to a windrow for the secondary stage.
 The layout of the composter should be flexible.
 This will accommodate existing features, restrictions, traffic patterns, equipment or other factors particular to a given operation.
 No specific layout is best in all cases.